 People First of Delaware County Board of Developmental Disabilities, 6 to 7 p.m. on the third Wednesday of the month (except for May) at Creative Foundations, 57 N. Sandusky St. For more information contact Tiffany Bowen at Tiffany@PFO54.com.

 Sawmill Road Toastmasters, noon the first and third Mondays of every month at Azteca Mexican Grill, 5925 Sawmill Road.
 Visitors are welcome; visit sawmilltoastmastersclubs.org.
 Members focus on improving public speaking skills.

 American Legion Post 171, 7:30 p.m. and Auxiliary, 7 p.m. the first Wednesday of the month at the post, 393 E. College Ave.
 Guests are invited.
 Call Mike Etling at 614-891-9388 or Kim Mann (Auxiliary) at 614-266-2695.

 Shipwrights of Central Ohio, a group for ship modelers, 9 a.m. to noon on the third Saturday of each month, Westerville Public Library, 126 S. State St. For information, visit shipwrightsofohio.org.

-The Central Ohio Civil War Roundtable meets at 7 p.m. the second Wednesday of each month in Towers Hall at Otterbein University.
+Central Ohio Civil War Roundtable, 7 p.m. the second Wednesday of each month in Towers Hall at Otterbein University.
 Allwelcome.
 Call Jim Schultz at 614-794-1247 or visit centralohiocwrt.wordpress.com.